BlackPast.org

-History of the organization
+History

 BlackPast.org was founded in January 2004 by Quintard Taylor, the Scott and Dorothy Bullitt Professor of American History at the University of Washington.
-The initial website, designed by his teaching assistant George Tamblyn, was intended primarily as a research aid for those students and mainly featured short vignettes of significant people, places and events in African-American history.
-Under the direction of Dr. Taylor's daughter Jamila, the website was redesigned the following year to incorporate a new architecture and improved navigation features using Dreamweaver, creating the basis for a resource that would serve a larger research audience.
-In Spring 2005, Dr. Taylor received an email from a New Zealand researcher who had accessed the site.
+The initial website, designed by his teaching assistant George Tamblyn, was intended primarily as a research aid for students and mainly featured short vignettes of significant people, places and events in African-American history.
+Under the direction of Taylor's daughter Jamila Taylor, the website was redesigned the following year to incorporate a new architecture and improved navigation features using Dreamweaver, creating the basis for a resource that would serve a larger research audience.
+In Spring 2005, Taylor received an email from a New Zealand researcher who had accessed the site.
 This was followed by correspondence from Russian students who had viewed the site.
-This led to a U.S. State Department-sponsored tour of Russian universities by Dr. Taylor.
+This led to a U.S. State Department-sponsored tour of Russian universities by Taylor.

 When it became evident that the site was being used outside of the campus community, additional features were added including a bibliography, timeline, links to related websites, major speeches, digital archives and genealogy sections.
 With the addition of a Bullitt research assistant and a high school intern, the website staff had grown to five by the end of its second year.
 In 2006, the website received its first funding when University of Washington History Department Chair John Findlay and the school's Office of Minority Affairs Director Nancy "Rusty" Barceló each agreed to provide $10,000 for website expansion.
 The seed money was used to hire Grip Media of Portland, Oregon, to design a professional web presence for BlackPast.org.
 That year, the number of visits received by the site exceeded 150,000, and it recorded 4.4 million hits.

 On February 1, 2007, the new Drupal-based website was launched with a small ceremony in the University of Washington History Department.
 The site opened with approximately 600 entries, 100 speeches, 80 full text primary documents and seven major timelines.
 New sections that were added included New Perspectives, which featured accounts and descriptions of important but little-known events in African-American history.
-In 2007, the site surpassed the 455,000 mark in annual visits with over 12.7 million hits.
+In 2007, the site surpassed the 455,000 mark in annual visits with more than 12.7 million hits.